Matthew has 15 years' experience specialising in commercial, corporate and regulatory litigation. He also acts in white collar crime.

-Matthew has particular expertise in relation to:
+Matthew has particular expertise in:

 Some of Matthew’s notable experience as a solicitor, or in-house lawyer, is set out below.

 Wood v Astra Resources Ltd FCA 1192 – acting for foreign liquidators in relation to cross-border insolvency issues (with Ian Thomas as counsel).

 ASIC v Astra Resources Ltd (No 2) FCA 560 - acting for foreign liquidators of an English company, in civil penalty proceedings brought by ASIC against the company in liquidation (with Ian Thomas as counsel).

 Beachley Street Pty Ltd v Commonwealth & Ors (2016) Supreme Court - acting for the Commonwealth in a complex multi-party dispute concerning liability for environmental contamination at a former Commonwealth industrial facility (with Tom Howe QC as counsel, settled).

 Substantial executive fraud (2016) Supreme Court – leading a covert investigation in relation to a substantial executive fraud, and successfully obtaining freezing orders (with Andrew Tragardh as counsel).

 Investigation regarding 21st Century ‘land banking’ schemes (2015) – leading the initial stages of a major ASIC investigation into unregistered managed investment schemes.